Bernard-LTW/unit-1/lesson_1.md

 Numbers, String, List, Tuple, Dictionary

-What are the four CTS?
+-What are the four CTS?

--Nominal, Ordinal, Discrete, Continuous
+Nominal, Ordinal, Discrete, Continuous